ckulka/rpi-nginx/README.md

 ## Environment Variables

-If the environment variable ```NGINX_NO_UPDATE``` is present, then Nginx will not be update prior to starting it, as this saves startup time if necessary.
+If the environment variable ```NGINX_NO_UPDATE``` is present, then Nginx will not be updated prior to starting it, as this saves startup time if necessary.
 Updating Nginx before running it is, however, the default setting.

 ```
-docker run --rm -it -e NGINX_NO_UPDATE ckulka/rpi-nginx
+docker run --rm -it -e NGINX_NO_UPDATE= ckulka/rpi-nginx
 ```